cms-opendata-workshop/workshop2023-lesson-azureVM/index.md

 root: .  # Is the only page that doesn't follow the pattern /:path/index.html
 permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
 ---
-Physics analyses in the field of particle physics often involve processing large amounts of data, typically spanning several terabytes.
-Within the CMS collaboration, these analyses have been performed using high-throughput batch systems like HTCondor, which is installed at CERN and various research institutions.
-Additionally, the worldwide LHC computing grid (WLCG) has been instrumental in providing distributed computing resources for such analyses.
-However, open data users may not have access to these resources at their own institutions.
-To overcome this limitation, the CMS OpenData workshop in 2023 aims to enable researchers to utilize computing resources through public cloud vendors.
+This lesson provides a step-by-step guide on how to create a virtual machine (VM) on Microsoft Azure and leverage containerization capabilities.
+You will install essential container images, such as CMS software (CMSSW), ROOT, and Python tools, and utilize a graphical user interface through Virtual Network Computing (VNC) for easy data interaction and visualization.

 > ## What is this lesson about?
 >
 > Welcome.
 In this lesson you will:
-> - Learn what Kubernetes is.
-> - Understand the basic way on how Kubernetes (often abbreviated as K8s) and a workflow orchestration tool such as Argo operate.
-> - Learn how to create a K8s cluster prepared for physics analysis.
+> - Learn how to create a VM on Microsoft Azure using Azure for Students
-> - Learn to configure and run a simple Argo workflow.
+> - Install essential container images such as CMS software (CMSSW), ROOT, and Python tools on the VM, enabling efficient data analysis and exploration.
+> - Utilize the Virtual Network Computing (VNC) interface to access the graphical user interface of containerized applications directly in a browser window, facilitating data interaction and visualization.
 {: .objectives}

 > ## Prerequisites
 > In order to complete this lesson you need
+> - Azure for Students Account
-> - A basic understanding of [UNIX shells](https://swcarpentry.github.io/shell-novice/) (external link).
+> - Basic Knowledge of Azure and Virtual Machines
-> - A basic understanding of containers (after completing the [Docker](https://cms-opendata-workshop.github.io/workshop2023-lesson-docker/) lesson).
+> - SSH Client
 {: .prereq}

 > ## Helpline
 > Remember that we are always available to help.
-Our [Mattermost](https://mattermost.web.cern.ch/cmsodws2023/channels/cloud-pre-exercise) channel is open.
+Our Mattermost DPOA channel is open.
 {: .callout}

 {% include links.md %}